Paul Goydos: Professional career

-PGA Tour Champions career
+Senior career

 On September 21, 2014, he earned his first Champions Tour victory in the Pacific Links Hawai'i Championship with a tournament record score of 19-under-par.
 He became the eighth player to win on all the PGA Tour sponsored major tours (PGA Tour, Korn Ferry Tour, and PGA Tour Champions).

 On February 8, 2015, he won his second Champions Tour event, the Allianz Championship in Boca Raton, Florida.
 He finished his 2015 season with over 1 million dollars earned.

 On July 10, 2016, he won his third PGA Tour Champions event, the Dick's Sporting Goods Open in Endicott, New York.
 He shot 67-66-69, to win by two shots over Wes Short Jr. The signature shot for the tournament was his drive of the sub-300 yard, par-4 16th hole, in which on Saturday, his drive landed less than 10 feet from the hole and he would make the putt for an eagle 2.
 With this victory, in addition to earning a $300,000 first prize check, vaulted him to collect over 15 million dollars from his combined earnings on the PGA Tour and PGA Tour Champions.

 He won his fourth PGA Tour Champions event, the Charles Schwab Cup Championship by posting scores of 62-67-66 to hold off the late charges of Bernhard Langer and Colin Montgomerie.
 This win put him over the million dollar mark in earnings for the second consecutive year, and he finished the overall Charles Schwab Cup Championship points chase in third place.

 At the end of July 2017, Goydos had two top-10 finishes to his credit for the season.
 During the first round of the 3M Championship, he shot a 2-under-par 70, but over the weekend, he had rounds of 60 (a course record) and 66 to finish at 20-under-par and in a tie with Gene Sauers.
 Then on the first playoff hole, Sauers hit his second shot in the water and had to take a drop.
 With Goydos safely on in two shots, he two-putted for a birdie and his fifth win on the PGA Tour Champions.
 For his last 37 holes played, he shot 19-under-par.
 By the end of 2017, he had earned $878,168 for the season; which was good enough to finish in the top 20 of the 2017 PGA Tour Champions Tour money list (19 place overall).